|

 - Othman Haron Eusoffe, former Member of Parliament

-- Dr Tan Cheng Bock, former Member of Parliament
+- Dr Tan Cheng Bock, former Member of Parliament and Presidential candidate

 - Dr Wan Soon Bee, former Member of Parliament

-- Wee Siew Kim, Member of Parliament
+- Wee Siew Kim, former Member of Parliament and father of Wee Shu Min

-- Ahmad Khalis, Member of Parliament
+- Ahmad Khalis, former Member of Parliament

-- R. Sinnakaruppan, Member of Parliament
+- R. Sinnakaruppan, former Member of Parliament

 - Tony Pua, Member of Parliament in Malaysia